Stability of restrictions of cotangent bundles of irreducible Hermitian symmetric spaces of compact type

-To prove by contradiction, assume that semistability does not hold.
+To proceed by contradiction, assume that semi-stability of the restriction of $\Omega_Y$ to $X$ does not hold.
 We will use the relative Harder-Narasimhan filtration relative to $q:Z \to S$ \cite[Theorem 2.3.2]{hl} (the idea of using this relative version appears e.g. in the proof of \cite[Theorem 7.1.1]{hl}).
-There is a birational projective morphism $f:T \to S$ which induces a commutative diagram
+After the choice of a suitable birational projective morphism $f:T \to S$, we can build the following commutative diagram